Does A/B testing work?

 5 things to remember about A/B testing:

-- Without a method for optimising conversion rates, without a structured analysis, without preparation, using an A/B testing solution service will only be a waste of time and money.
+- Unless you have a coherent method for optimising conversion rates, using an A/B testing solution service will only be a waste of time and money.
+At Convertize we provide a library of neuromarketing principles with which to structure your tests.

-- A/B testing is invaluable for testing out educated ideas for improvement, but you should always check the validity of your tests otherwise you risk waking up each morning thinking you’ve doubled your sales!
+- You should always check the significance of your tests.
+Otherwise, you risk waking up each morning thinking you’ve doubled your sales!

-- A/B testing isn’t always applicable: if your site doesn’t generate enough conversions then starting A/B tests won’t be of much help as you will never get a fully representative statistic – meaning, a large enough volume of conversions to really validate your results.
-In this case, you’d be much better off looking for solutions using Neuroscience.
+- A/B testing isn’t always applicable.
+If your site does not generate enough conversions, then starting A/B tests won’t be of much help as you will never get a fully representative statistic.
+You may be much better off applying proven solutions from Neuromarketing and Nudge marketing experts.